discretize/discretize-guides/fractals/cliffside/index.md

 ## Arm Seals <Item id="8881" text="false"/><Item id="24678" text="false"/>
 <Grid>
 <Column>
-This is a matter of timing, so look out for the Mesmer and the hammer carrier.
+This is a matter of timing, so look out for the <Specialization name="mesmer"/> and the hammer carrier.
 In a perfect world you have a charge left from below, then hit the *Right Arm Seal* once before killing the Veteran Cultist to gain another charge.
 Run to the *Left Arm Seal*.

 During the portal jumping, keep Cultist's health as low as possible but **only finish them when a hammer charge is needed**.
 If the Mesmer runs out of portals and more are needed, use a <Item id="78978"/>.
 Ideally, both seals take three hits to be destroyed—two portals are more than enough.